ISKO SG

 In this panel session we examine how knowledge management job roles are described and advertised, and offer advice on how to seek out or recruit for knowledge management roles.
 This panel session is based on the Singapore experience, but brings in insights from overseas as well.
 We are interested in two aspects: how to recruit effectively to KM roles, and how to apply for KM roles.

-Our panel will be looking at the following questions:
+Our panel looked at the following questions:

 1. When is a "KM role" not a KM role?